Championing sustainability

 Set up in 2017 by Veronica Reynolds, the Park’s Sustainability and Community Manager (formerly known as the Sustainable Travel Forum), the Greener Workplace Forum has two representatives from over 45 companies across the Park.

-As an independent group, the aim is to share best practice and raise awareness of existing green initiatives around energy use, recycling and transport, and be a collective voice when lobbying for infrastructure improvements and investment which help to reduce emissions from transport, buildings and plant and create more space for nature.
+As an independent group, the aim is to share best practice and raise awareness of existing green initiatives around energy use, recycling and transport, to help to reduce emissions from transport, buildings and plant and create more space for nature.

 Sustainable travel